 A temporary US working visa allow a person to work in the USA for a limited period for a particular employer.
 In most cases, a US temporary working visa must involve a US employer or a foreign employer with a US office to sponsor a foreign worker for a visa.

 If you are a company that wishes to sponsor someone for a US visa or you are an individual who has a job offer from a US employer, please call our office at +44 (0)20 7092 6830 to book an initial call to meet speak to one of our lawyers.
-If you do not have a job offer from a US employer US Visa Solutions please click on the links below for more information regarding the general requirements for the most common USA work visa categories.
-US Visa Solutions does not to provide advice on how to find employment in the US.
+If you do not have a job offer from a US employer please click on the links below for more information regarding the general requirements for the most common USA work visa categories.
+US Visa Solutions does not provide advice on how to find employment in the US.

 Qualifying for a Temporary US Work Visa

-As indicated above, the key issue for a person who wishes to work temporary in the United States is to find an employer to sponsor him or her for a USA temporary working visa and there must be a US work visa available.
+As indicated above, the key issue for a person who wishes to work temporarily in the United States is to find an employer to sponsor him or her for a USA temporary working visa and there must be a US work visa available.
 In most cases, without an employer to sponsor a person for a visa, it will be impossible to proceed with a US temporary work visa application.

 Deciding which US visa is the best way forward will depend on many factors.
-For example, while all USA temporary work visas will allow the principal visa holder’s spouse and children apply for dependent visas, the spouse may only work under certain visa categories.
+For example, while all USA temporary work visas will allow the principal visa holder’s spouse and children to apply for dependent visas, the spouse may only work under certain visa categories.
 It may be a priority that a person’s spouse be able to work in the US so one visa category would be chosen over another which does not allow the spouse to work.

 Below is a list of the most commonly used USA temporary work visa categories.
 Please click on each category to find out more about each type of visa:

 - B1/B2 Visitor for Business